leminhtuan2015/Today-I-Learn/theory_of_it/mvc.md

    app

   - Mỗi khi thay đổi trạng thái của Controller thì các hàm của object controller đó sẽ tự động được gọi.
-    - onCreate
-    - onRestart
-    - onResum
+    - onCreate, onRestart, onResum, ....

   - EACH **CONTROLLER (ACTIVITY)** SHOUD BE HAVE ONLY ONE **INSTANCE OBJECT**
   - **INSTANCE OBJECT** OF EACH **CONTROLLER (ACTIVITY)** JUST ONLY CREATE ONE TIME, AND BE STORED IN STACK